Engage master’s and undergraduate students in research for neglected diseases.

-Currently the OSN has 20 participating institutions around the world (see list below).
-Students are working on compounds that kill leishmania donovani and leishmania infantum, the parasites that cause VL.
-DNDi’s current objective for VL is to discover compounds more suited for oral administration, easier to use in the field, and with fewer side effects than existing treatments.
+Currently the OSN has 20 participating institutions around the world.
+Students are working on compounds that kill leishmania donovani and leishmania infantum, the parasites that cause visceral leishmaniasis.
+DNDi’s current objective for visceral leishmaniasis is to discover compounds more suited for oral administration, easier to use in the field, and with fewer side effects than existing treatments.
 Any successful compounds that come from the OSN project will be evaluated further as part of DNDi’s discovery pipeline.

 How the Open Synthesis Network works